 When it comes to young athletes, meeting nutritional requirements whilst maintaining adequate growth and development can be tricky.
 To maintain health and optimize growth as well as excel in athletic performance, young athletes need to consume an appropriate diet that has adequate amounts of nutrients and energy in it.
-This is important to maintain health, growth and maturation as well as minimize injury and optimize sports performance.
+This is important to maintain health, growth and maturation as well as minimize injury.
+For example, eating well before a long run, or focusing on your triathlon nutrition can help improve speed and overall exercise performance.

 In sports that require athletes to be a certain weight, such as athletics, boxing and gymnastics, for example, young athletes strive to achieve a lower body weight or boy fat content and this may increase their risk of delayed growth and maturation, amenorrhea (missed periods), reduced bone density and eating disorders.